SuperRiley64/SuperRiley64/README.md

 # Howdy!
 I'm Riley.

-I'm a software developer in aerospace, an electronic musician, and a mad computer scientist.
-Let me show you what I got.
+I'm a software developer in the aerospace industry with interests in desktop applications, digital signal processing, systems programming, and machine learning.

+Outside of work I enjoy building synthesizers, emulators, and other programming projects just because they're fun.

 ## Projects from College (Also very cool!):
 https://github.com/RKnybel